trey-herrington/roxid/README.md

    - Updates state based on execution events

 4. **RPC Communication**:
+   - TUI uses `PipelineHandler` from pipeline-rpc to interact with pipelines
-   - TUI communicates with the service layer through RPC API
+   - All service operations go through the RPC layer
-   - Uses message passing for progress updates and output streaming
+   - Uses async channels for progress updates and output streaming
+   - No direct dependency on pipeline-service

 ### State Machine
 ```